spinicist/riesling/docs/data.rst

 The trajectory should be stored as a float array in a dataset with the name ``trajectory`` with dimensions ``SxNx3``.
 HDF5 uses a row-major convention, if your software is column major (RIESLING is internally) then this will be ``3xNxS``.
 The 3 co-ordinates correspond to the x, y & z locations within the k-space volume.
 For a full 3D acquisition these should be scaled such that the nominal edge of k-space in each direction is 0.5.
 Hence, for radial spokes the k-space locations go between 0 and 0.5, and for diameter spokes between -0.5 and 0.5.
 For a 3D stack trajectory, the z co-ordinate should be the slice/stack position.

-Echoes
+Frames
 ------

-If the dataset contains multiple echoes, or other temporal points (e.g. cardiac or respiratory phases) which should be reconstructed together, then an additional dataset should be added to the input H5 file called ``echoes``.
-This should be an integer valued, one-dimensional array with the number of entries equal to the number of spokes specified in the ``info`` structure.
+If the dataset contains multiple frames, or other temporal points (e.g. echoes or respiratory phases) which should be reconstructed together, then an additional dataset should be added to the input H5 file called ``frames``.
+This should be a zero-based integer valued, one-dimensional array with the number of entries equal to the number of spokes specified in the ``info`` structure.
+Each entry specifies the frame that each spoke should be allocated to.

 Non-cartesian Data
 ------------------